ThorTaro/cview_calendar/README.md

 This library is installed by CocoaPods.

 # Environment
-I tested this project on iPhone XR(iOS12.2) and works correctly.
+I tested this project on iPhone XR(iOS12.2)and XCode(ver.10.2) and it works correctly.

 # Usage
 **Note**